-A colloid is one of the primary types of mixtures.
-Colloids usually contain substances that are evenly dispersed in another.
-In such mixtures, the substance that is dispersed is called as the dispersed phase whereas the substance in which it is dispersed is said to be in the continuous phase.
+The IUPAC definition of the colloidal state can be written as follows: “The colloidal state is the state of subdivision in which molecules or polymolecular particles having at least one dimension in the range of 1 nanometre and 1 micrometre, are dispersed in some medium“.
+Colloids usually feature substances that are evenly dispersed in another.
+In such mixtures, the substance that is dispersed is referred to as the dispersed phase whereas the substance through which it is dispersed is called the continuous phase.

 Table of Content